The Meaning of Bill of Lading: Definition, Purpose & Types

 - Carrier information (trailer number, seal number, SCAC code, MC number, etc.)

-Most commonly the bill of lading will be a physical paper document the carrier receives either prior to or at the time of loading.
-Today the exchange of paper can sometimes become cumbersome.
-The carrier can’t be paid until they submit the bill of lading.
+Most commonly, the bill of lading will be a physical paper document the carrier receives either prior to or at the time of loading.
+Today, the exchange of paper can sometimes be cumbersome.
+The carrier can’t be paid until they submit the lading bill.
 In turn, the shipper can’t confirm delivery without this receipt from the carrier.
-Using paper alone, often all parties would have to wait for a driver to return from their trip.
+Using paper alone, often all parties must wait for a driver to return from their trip.
 At times, this could be a week or more.

 However, not all brokers have apps.
 Some consignees also may still require the driver to sign a paper copy BOL at the time of delivery.
 Companies now offer digital imaging solutions in these circumstances.
 Drivers can simply complete the paper copy, snap a photo on their cell phone, and upload it through an application.
 The shipper receives its signed delivery receipt, and the consignee still signs paper at the point of delivery.
 The carrier submits their paperwork and gets paid more quickly.
 In short, everybody wins!

 If you’re in the market for a digital imaging solution, look for one that can scan and upload all kinds of documents, even ones that have been damaged.
-You can find more information on digitized document solutions here and more information on electronic BOL’s here.
+The Electronic Bill of Lading is a digitized document solution that enables processes for connected facilities.

 This post was written by Matthew Zandstra.
 Matt has been working in transportation and logistics dispatch for the past six years, both as a broker and direct to drivers.
 He’s familiar with various facets of relationships, technical systems, pricing mechanics, and commodities.